compas-dev/compas_slicer/README.md

 ### Stratum, library for curved slicing.

 If you want to create curved slices, you need to install the stratum library.
--The stratum library can be found here: https://github.com/ioanna21/stratum
+You can find it here: https://github.com/ioanna21/stratum

 If you cannot access the repository, contact Ioanna <<mitropoulou@arch.ethz.ch>>.
 Once you have it, then download it and install it.